johnniereg/chatty-app/README.md

 Chatty App
 =====================

-A live chat application built with ReactJS.
+A live chat application built using ReactJS.

 ### Usage